NATIONAL DONOR DAY

 The observance focuses on five different types of donations: Organs – Tissues – Marrow – Platelets – Blood.
 Many nonprofit health organizations sponsor blood and marrow drives and organ/tissue sign-ups across the nation.
 Approximately every two seconds, there is someone in the U.S. who needs blood, which translates to the need for over 41,000 daily donations.

 Each type of donation saves lives.
-While blood, platelets, tissue, marrow, and some organs may be donated at any time, most organs are donated upon death.
+While we may be able to donate blood, platelets, tissue, marrow, and some organs at any time, most organs are donated upon death.
 A single donor can save up to 8 lives and help more than 75 people.

 Some blood donors have been making donations as young as the age of 17.
 They can donate a pint of blood every 53 days.
 One pint of blood can save up to three people.
 If you’ve never thought about donation, you’re of the 17 percent of non-donors.
 However, only 37 percent of the population of the United States is eligible to donate blood.